 Some drugs (eg, methyldopa, levodopa—see table Drugs That Cause Warm Antibody Hemolytic Anemia Drugs That Can Cause Warm Antibody Hemolytic Anemia ) stimulate production of autoantibodies against Rh antigens (methyldopa-type of autoimmune hemolytic anemia).
 Other drugs stimulate production of autoantibodies against an antibiotic–RBC-membrane complex as part of a transient hapten mechanism; the hapten may be stable (eg, high-dose penicillin, cephalosporins) or unstable (eg, quinidine, sulfonamides).

 In warm antibody hemolytic anemia, hemolysis occurs primarily in the spleen and is not due to direct lysis of RBCs.
 It is often severe and can be fatal.
 Most of the autoantibodies in warm antibody hemolytic anemia are IgG.
 Most are panagglutinins and have limited specificity.

 Cold agglutinin disease

 Cold agglutinin disease (cold antibody disease) is caused by autoantibodies that react at temperatures <37° C. Causes include

 Idiopathic (usually associated with a clonal B-cell population)

-Infections, especially mycoplasmal pneumonias or infectious mononucleosis (antibodies are directed against the I or I antigen)
+Infections, especially mycoplasmal pneumonias or infectious mononucleosis (antibodies are directed against the I [mycoplasma] or i [Epstein Barr virus] antigens)

 Lymphoproliferative disorders (antibodies are usually directed against the I antigen)